Louisa (May) Beltz was born on Dec. 26, 1842 in Bedford County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.

 After the war, Samuel returned home.
 He and Louise moved their family on Dec.
 1, 1865 to Woodstock, Champaign County, OH.
 They stayed there for five years, and Samuel worked as a blacksmith.
 His parents also relocated to Woodstock and lived next door when the 1870 federal census was taken.

-They returned in December 1870 to Hyndman, Somerset County.
+They returned in December 1870 to Hyndman, Bedford County.
 In preparing to relocate, Samuel advertised in the Urbana (OH) Union that he was going to hold a public auctionon along the Urband and Woodstock Pike, three-and-a-half-miles from Woodstock.
 Among the assets to be sold were a story and a half brick house, blacksmith shop and three acres of land, including "a splendid Peach and Apple Orchard, and a never-failing well of water."

 Sadly, Louisa passed away in Bard, Bedford County on May 14, 1876.
 Daughter Sarah was present at the time of death.
 Her brother Daniel H. May is known to have attended the funeral service and burial.
+Her place of burial seems to be lost to time.

 In 1877, he was awarded a federal government pension for his military service.
 [Invalid App. #243.385 - Cert. #512.875]

-He married again twice.
+Samuel married again twice.
 His second bride was Sarah Ann Wolford (Feb.
 16, 1840-1890).
 A record of the union was made in the United Evangelical Church at Hyndman.

 Sadly, Sarah died at Fossilville on May 9, 1896, with burial in Lybarger Cemetery in Madley, Bedford County.
 Friends J.W. and Mary Stouffer of Fossilville recalled that they "saw her after she died and before she was buried."